Subscribe to get full access to the existing and new posts on product management that will elevate your PM career.

 Growth: are you learning and growing in your career?

-In this blog, I intend to share my learning through real examples on how to get closer to each of these criteria through micro habits and frameworks that you can easily apply in your own role.
+In this blog, I intend to share my learning through real examples of how to get closer to each of these criteria through micro habits and frameworks that you can easily apply in your own role.

 Working for a startup had been a fulfilling experience which then led to the craving to make an impact at a larger tech.
 While working at Expedia Group, I learned a lot about online marketing, A/B testing, incrementality, and leveraging machine learning to surface the best imagery and pricing to potential travelers.

-I realized my heart was still with the enterprise customers which is when the OneDrive SharePoint opportunity showed up.
+I realized my heart was still with the enterprise customers, which is when the OneDrive SharePoint opportunity showed up.
 My experience at Microsoft helped me build products that impact thousands of customers and millions of users.

 Whether it's a startup or a large corporate, the basic tenets of product management remain the same.
 It takes the same growth mindset, deliberate practice, and empathy to build a fulfilling career.

-I haven't found my PM Nirvana yet although I get excited about the opportunity to get closer to that state every single day.
+I haven't found my PM Nirvana yet, although I get excited about the opportunity to get closer to that state every single day.